 Using illegal drugs while employed by a law enforcement agency at any time prior to applying with Kent PD.
 Participating in the manufacturing of illegal drugs within the past ten years.
 Participating in the delivery or sale of illegal drugs within the past ten years, outside of official duties with a law enforcement agency.

-- Any felony conviction in Washington or any other state
+- Any felony conviction in Washington or any other state as an adult

-- Any conviction of a federal offense
+- Any conviction of a federal offense as an adult

 - Any conviction of a crime under a domestic violence statute that has resulted in your inability to possess a firearm